There are several theological reasons why we retain the black

 The divine standard for our lives is the holiness of God and not

-the faulty measurement of human logic that “nobody is perfect;” the latter
+the faulty measurements of human logic that “nobody is perfect;” the latter

 tends to focus on the imperfections of man rather than the perfection of God